 You can fill out this form to send the enclosed email to each member of the San Diego City Council, Mayor Kevin Faulconer, and Public Utilities Director Halla Razak.

-Ask the Mayor and Council to Consider Negative Impacts to the Fishery at Miramar ReservoirRead the petition
+Ask the Mayor and Council to Consider Negative Impacts to the Fishery at Miramar ReservoirRead or edit the petition

 Additionally, you can contact your local Councilmember by phone or email with a personalized message for maximum impact.